This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Logs/Charcoal: Fuel for the fire can be bought from the warden who lives in the adjoining cottage.

-Short breaks book able within 4 weeks of the start date all year at this cottage.
+Short breaks: Booking is possible within 4 weeks of the start date all year at this cottage.

 The spectacular Lake District is considered by many to be the jewel in England\'s crown, offering the country\'s highest mountains, most stunning scenery, and loveliest countryside.
 Above all, it is a place to seek out active enjoyment; to walk, climb on the mountains, to sail and fish on the lakes.
 The National Trust protects about a quarter of the Lake District, including the central fell area, the major valley heads, and six of the main lakes and much of their shoreline.
 Among the National Trust\'s historic properties are two houses of immense literary heritage.
 The Georgian Wordsworth House in Cockermouth is the birthplace of the poet William Wordsworth, and Hill Top, a petite 17th-century house, in the hamlet of Near Sawrey, is where Beatrix Potter wrote many of her children\'s stories.